-L3.2 Store Workspace (M37) Offsets - L3.2 XYZW N#
+L3.2 Store Workspace (M37) Offsets - L3.2 XYZW N#S#

 WinCNC provides 30 positions for storing workspace offsets.
 Those axes specified with M37 (blue box) positions set will be stored in the N# position.
 If no N# is listed, the values will be stored at position 0.
 If there is an N# on the line, the M37 values will be stored at position N#.
+S# sets all specified axis in the specified store number to the specified value.